vlutton/encore-ui/src/rxTypeahead/README.md

 [![experimental](http://badges.github.io/stability-badges/dist/experimental.svg)](http://github.com/badges/stability-badges)

-Autocomplete/Typeahead component used for form input suggestions.
-This component provides styles for [the Angular-UI Bootstrap Typeahead](https://github.com/angular-ui/bootstrap/tree/master/src/typeahead)
+This component provides styles and a demo for the [the Angular-UI Bootstrap Typeahead plugin](https://github.com/angular-ui/bootstrap/tree/master/src/typeahead), which is included as a dependency for Encore-UI.

 ## Usage

+Usage is the exact same as demoed on the Angular-UI Bootstrap site.
 See [the Angular-UI Bootstrap Docs](http://angular-ui.github.io/bootstrap/) for further guidance on usage and configuration of this component.